-From the TMI-2 FSAR the design wind velocity, based on the IOO-year recurrence interval, is 80 miles per hour at 30 feet above grade.
-The ISNSF building is enclosed by a combination of CMU wills and gaivanized steel siding and is designed to withstand a wind loading of 20 pounds per square foot, which have for the side of the SMSF building protects the radioactive waste containers within the ISNSF building from the effects of the design basis wind loading.
+From the TMI-2 FSAR the design wind velocity, based on the 100-year recurrence interval, is 80 miles per hour at 30 feet above grade.
+The ISWSF building is enclosed by a combination of CMU walls and galvanized steel siding and is designed to withstand a wind loading of 20 pounds per square foot, which corresponds to a wind speed of more than 80 miles per hour.
+Therefore enclosure of the ISWSF building protects the radioactive waste containers within the ISWSF building from the effects of the design basis wind loading.